liangshiweigithub/update/c++/Coroutine.md

 ####  Awaitables and Awaiters

 **A type that supports the co_await operator is called an Awaitable type**.
-The promise type used for a coroutine can alter the meaning of a co_await expression within the coroutine  via its await_transform method.
+The promise type used for a coroutine can alter the meaning of a co_await expression within the coroutine  via its **await_transform** method.

 + **Normally Awaitable**: a type that supports the co_await operator whose promise type does not have an await_tranform
 + **Contextually Awaitable** : promise have await_transform

-**Awaiter** type is a type that implements the three special methods that called as part of a co_await expression: await_ready, await_suspend, await_resume.
+**Awaiter** type is a type that implements the three special methods that are called as part of a co_await expression: await_ready, await_suspend, await_resume.

 A type can be both an Awaitable type and An Awaiter type.